Sector Alpha

 Consumer Electronics deep value stocks with the highest earnings growth

-• Orient Electric Ltd — PAT growth -3.7% YoY, earnings inflecting downward
+• Havells India Ltd — PAT growth +39.8% YoY, earnings turning around (inflection up)

 Why are Consumer Electronics stocks underperforming despite improving earnings?